samuelaparker/multi-step-form/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-# webvis
-This is a Typeform like client form that submits to a Google Sheet.
-It was created with the [Next.js](https://nextjs.org/) framework and is hosted with Vercel [HERE](https://webvis-samuelaparker.vercel.app/).